mixmark-io/turndown/SECURITY.md

 In particular, Turndown version 6 and below used [jsdom](https://github.com/jsdom/jsdom) as the standalone DOM parser.
 As `jsdom` is a fully featured DOM parser with script execution support, it imposes an inherent security risk.
-We recommend upgrading to version 7, which uses [domino](https://github.com/fgnass/domino) that doesn't execute scripts nor does it download external resources.
+We recommend upgrading to version 7, which uses [domino](https://github.com/fgnass/domino) that doesn't even support executing scripts nor downloading external resources.

 ## Reporting a Vulnerability